ngUpgraders/ng-forward/API.md

 ## @Inject

-A decorator that declares the dependencies to be injected in to the class' constructor.
+A decorator that declares the dependencies to be injected in to the class' constructor or a static method.

 Example:
 ```js